anshlabs716/syskit/README.md

 * Java — works pretty well
 * Java Lite — not tested yet; **NEVER run this on real Linux**
 * GTK3 — works well but is slower compared to the other C versions
-* Android — current APK available
+* Android — APK implementation with Shizuku/root support

+> ⚠️ **Never run Lite versions on real Linux.**
+>
-> ⚠️ **Never run Lite versions on real Linux.** They are designed for restricted environments such as Termux.
+> They are designed for restricted environments such as Termux and can behave incorrectly on full Linux systems.

+## Android Testing

+Android functionality should be tested separately from the desktop implementations.

+Testing areas include:

+* APK installation
+* Android system information
+* Device compatibility
+* Shizuku functionality
+* Root functionality
+* Permissions
+* Android-version compatibility
+* Hardware-specific behavior

+> ⚠️ Android features may behave differently across manufacturers, Android versions, root implementations, and device configurations.

 ## Platform Testing